sampsyo/cs6120/content/blog/2022-03-29-unified-gc/index.md

 Once reference counts have been assigned, vertices with counts of 0 are reclaimed.
 It is important to note that this fixed point equation is not an algorithm.
 Instead, tracing, reference counting, and hybrids of the two are algorithms that satisfy this fixed point equation.

 ## Algorithmic Duals

+One of the key insights of this paper was that tracing and reference counting garbage collection methods are "algorithmic duals" of one another.
+The paper gives the intuition that tracing opperate on live objects or "matter" while reference counting operates on dead objects or "anti-matter".

 ## Tracing vs Reference Counting

 The tracing garbage collection and reference counting algorithms are shown below.
 Tracing computes the least fix point and reference counting computes the greatest fix point.
 The set difference between the two fix point solutions is comprised of cyclical garbage.
 Cyclical garbage will be discussed in more detail below.